aiplanethub/5-week_Data_Science_Bootcamp/week-0/152-Day 5: Array, Vectors & Matrices.md

 ### What are Arrays?

-* Similar to a list, an array is also a data structure that can hold more than one value at a time.
+* Similar to a list, an array is a data structure that can hold more than one value at a time.
 * **However, an array can only hold a collection of ordered elements of the same data type.**

 ### Examples of Arrays & Lists

 * [1, 2, 3, 4, 5] is an array of integers
-* [ ‘a’, ‘b’, ‘c’, ‘d’, ‘e’ ] is an array of strings
+* ['a', 'b', 'c', 'd', 'e'] is an array of strings
 * [[1,2,3,4],
 [5,6,7,8]] is a 2-dimensional array.

 **Lists - Examples**

-* [ 1, 2, 3, ‘a’, 5 ] is a list containing both integers and a string
+* [ 1, 2, 3, 'a', 5 ] is a list containing both integers and a string
 * [ 1, 2, 3, 4, ‘b’, [ 1, 2, 3 ] ]

 ### Why Arrays?

-* A combination of Arrays, together with Python could save you a lot of time.
+* A combination of Arrays and Python could save you a lot of time.
 Arrays help reduce the overall size of your code.

 ### List vs Array

-* A list can store any type of values such as integers, strings, etc. Whereas an arrays, stores only single data type values, i.e you can only have an array of integers, an array of strings, etc.
+* A list can store values such as integers, strings, etc. Whereas arrays store only single data type values, i.e., you can only have an array of integers, an array of strings, etc.